 I’d later meet this kid again when I was in my late teens, and it seemed they hadn’t had quite the growth spurt I did growing up.
 I reminded them of what they did, and they didn’t talk trash to me then.
 What a surprise.

-During my first year of juniors, I was bullied a lot, not just by the kid who used to try and chase me home on their bike after school, or by their friends.
+During my first year of juniors, I was bullied a lot, not just by the kid who used to try to chase me home on their bike after school or by their friends.
 I was a target for pretty much everyone in their final year at the school.
 I would often get groups of older kids harassing me throughout my breaks.

 Although this incident about my ethnic identity was funny, the rest of the relentless abuse I’d suffer at the hands of them and other groups of kids like that at school was not.
 Never-ending verbal abuse when surrounded by a group of much bigger kids wasn’t fun.
 Nor was the pushing and violence that would often go hand-in-hand with it.